-The launch of Android 4.4 KitKat took place in 2013 and had many interesting features, such as the blue accents found in Ice Cream Sandwich and JellyBean became whiter and many storage applications displayed lighter color schemes.
+The launch of Android 4.4 KitKat took place in 2013 and had many interesting features, such as the blue accents found in Ice Cream Sandwich and JellyBean becoming whiter and many storage applications displaying lighter color schemes.

 Later Kitkat version 4.4W (API 20) was updated with wearables devices and integrated with Google Assistant technology and mobile notifications features into a smartwatch form factor.

 From this version Google now voice assistant feature of google integrated.
 With the “Ok, Google” command, the user could access Google Now at any time and could work on phones with a minimum RAM memory of 512MB.